Reading Time: 3 minutes

 Employees should not be left wondering why they are taking the risk of going to work.
 This is particularly important for those who work in an office rather than working remotely.

-Leadership should make it clear to employees that their contributions are highly valued.
-Equally important is setting well-defined goals employees can strive for during this time.
-Management should stress the rewards of reaching these goals versus the consequences of failing to achieve them.
+Leadership should make it clear to employees that their contributions are highly valued and appreciated.
+Equally important is setting well-defined goals that employees can strive for during this time.
+Management should emphasize the rewards of achieving these goals versus the consequences of failing to do so.
 This way, employees will view the objectives in a positive light and feel motivated to achieve them.

 Remain Calm and Carry on

-This expression has become emblazoned on many coffee cups and t-shirts, and hung in a frame in many homes, in recent years.
+This expression has become emblazoned on many coffee cups and T-shirts, and hung in frames in many homes, in recent years.
 It has never been more applicable than it is now.
 Management must remain calm at all times.

-Again, it goes back to exhibiting a sense of leadership.
+Again, it comes down to demonstrating a sense of leadership.
 When managers remain calm, employees are likely to follow their lead.
 Why?
 Feeling like leadership has the situation under control is reassuring for employees.

 Make Employees Feel Involved

-Leadership should install a sense of ownership in employees whenever possible.
-This includes inviting them to collaborate on crisis plans, implementing their ideas and acknowledging the role they play in helping to keep the business afloat during the economic downturn.
+Leadership should strive to instill a sense of ownership in employees whenever possible.
+This includes inviting them to collaborate on crisis plans, implementing their ideas, and acknowledging the role they play in helping to keep the business afloat during the economic downturn.

 There is no denying that a crisis such as a global pandemic has created stress that few people have known before.
 However, by using these tactics, leadership will help employees thrive during the global crisis.